electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/chargingsystem/_index.md

 ## e-tron charging System Compact

-The charging system compact is the standard system provied with e-tron.
+The charging system compact is the standard system provided with e-tron.

-It comes in different version based on country it sells.
-In some countries in europe you can choose between 230 volt system and 400 volt system when ordering the car.
+It comes in different versios based on the country it sells.
+In some countries in Europe you can choose between a 230-volt system and a 400-volt system when ordering the car.

 ![Charging system](chargingsystemcompact2.jpg "Charging system compact")